hci-lab-um/liberty/README.md

 1 Open up the command line in the solution folder
 2 Run "npm install".
 This will install all the required dependencies.
 3 To start the application, run "npm run dev" from the command line.
-4 Note that you still need to extract the ARASAAC Symbol Set in the path "C\ARASAACSymbols" to be able to use the provided vocabularies.
+4 Note that you still need to extract the ARASAAC Symbol Set from (http://www.arasaac.org) in the path "C\ARASAACSymbols" to be able to use the provided vocabularies.
 Otherwise you can create your own.
 The ARASAAC Symbol Set compressed folder can be found in the Installation folder.
 5 To build the executable file for your chosen platform, run the following command: `npm run dist`
 ```